Webex cloud app

 • If the Service status is set to Overridden, either click Inheritto revert to the same setting as its parent, or click Saveto keep the new setting, even if the parent setting changes.

-7. To turn on a service for a set of users across or within organizational units, select an access group.
-For details, go to Use groups to customize service access .
+6. (Optional) To turn on a service for a set of users across or within organizational units, select an access group.
+For details, go to Customize service access using access groups .

-8. Ensure that your WebEx user account email IDs match those in your Google domain.
+7. Ensure that your Webex user account email domains match the primary domain of your organization’s managed Google Account.

-You should be automatically redirected to the Google sign in page.
+You should be redirected to the Google sign-in page.

 Google, Google Workspace, and related marks and logos are trademarks of Google LLC.
 All other company and product names are trademarks of the companies with which they are associated.